RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 #### Step2

 ​	Define the point cloud callback function.
-The PointXYZI in template is the point type we defined in step1.
+The template argument PointXYZI is the point type we defined in step1.
 When point cloud message is ready, this function will be called by driver. **Note!
-Please dont add and time-consuming operations in this function!** User can make a copy of the message and process it in another thread.
+Please dont add any time-consuming operations in this function!** User can make a copy of the message and process it in another thread.
 Or user can add some quick operations such like ros publish in the callback function.

 ```c++
 void pointCloudCallback(const PointcloudMsg<PointXYZI> &msg)